AlexanderSchuetz97/jni-simple/README.md

 Note: This feature should not be used when writing a library that is loaded by `System.load` or `System.loadLibrary`.
 It would just add a dependency that is not needed.

+### dynlink
+This feature is not enabled by default!

+If this feature is enabled it is assumed that the JVM can be found by the dynamic linker by itself.
+All functions that "load" the jvm become noop.
+This feature should be enabled when making a shared library that is loaded by the JVM using `System.load` or `System.loadLibrary` because in this case the linker is guaranteed to be able to find the JVM.

+Note: This feature should not be used when writing a jvm launcher application.

+Note: Enabling both `dynlink` and `loadjvm` makes no sense, it just adds the `libloading` crate as an unnecessary dependency

 ### asserts
+This feature is not enabled by default!

 This feature enables assertions in the code.
 This is useful for debugging and testing purposes.
 These checks will cause a big performance hit and should not be used in production builds.